LRotherfield/Nibble-Forms/README.md

 * PHP namespaces:  To make the code more legible, Nibble Forms 2 has each field in its own file in the NibbleForms\Field namespace.
-There is an autoloader so that each field can be easily loaded and extended, and, new fields can be created by developers messing with the core code file.
+There is an autoloader so that each field can be easily loaded and extended, and, new fields can be created by developers without messing around with the core code file.

 * Add field method:  This function was needed for two reasons;
     - The original Nibble Forms used magic getters and setters to make form fields which